cometicon/cometicon.github.io/_pages/about.md

 I'm currently PhD student at [Inria](https://www.inria.fr/fr) (team [Morpheo](https://team.inria.fr/morpheo/)) and [Anatoscope](https://www.anatoscope.com/).
 My project is under the supervision of Sergi Pujades (Inria, UGA), Edmond Boyer (Inria, UGA), Jean-Sebastien Franco (Inria, UGA), François Faure (Anatoscope) and Aurélien Courvoisier (TIMC, Grenoble Hospital).

 # Current scientific work
 My work involves the creation of digital twins of patients with adolescent idiopathic scoliosis.
 The idea is to be able to characterize the 3D deformations of the spine from a superficial analysis.
-I also worked on the verterbal column dynamics from a motion capture analysis.
+I also worked on the vertebral column dynamics from a motion capture analysis.

 ![Scoliosis Studies](/images/scoliosis_study.png)